 Noah Antieau, curator of Red Truck Gallery, Louisiana, Missouri, is also the curator of the Littletopia event.
 2015 marks the third year of Littletopia and since then the show has grown larger with galleries from around the world interested in participating.
 There are several passages leading to Littletopia, and from one of those passages you would find Noah and his Red Truck crew seated at a table with chairs, snacks, and drinks casually conversing with passing patrons.

 The LA Art Show in general is a manic maze of visual stimuli, scattered sections of international representation, and alluring distractions.
 It is sensory overload.
 And then you find yourself walking past the only table with an ‘at home’ setup.
 And when you look past the Red Truck crew to their artwork on the wall, nailed up like a country saloon, you then realize these guys are the artists and they’re table setup is an invitation to step out of the maze and take a break in their world.
 You didn’t just happen across one cheeky booth, you happened across an entire block of cheeky booths.
-Either you continued toward the giant knight from Art Center College of Design at the next booth over or you made a turn to gaze at the works of Roq La Rue Gallery to then find yourself before Scott Hove’s cake archway.
+Once you were finished in one spot, either you continued toward the giant knight from Art Center College of Design at the next booth over or you made a turn to gaze at the works of Roq La Rue Gallery to then find yourself before Scott Hove’s cake archway.
 Whatever direction you went or whatever direction you came from, as soon as you saw that central pathway into the core of Littletopia covered with faux grass you realized you made it to the end of the maze.
+I noticed that some of the booths even had these awesome roll-up banners with the artists’ logo and contact information on them, which was super-helpful.
+A quick post-show internet search shows you can get them for places like https://kaizenprint.ie/roll-up-banners/, so that’s always useful to know.

 Littletopia features fifteen galleries that include Red Truck Gallery, Thinkspace Gallery (Culver City, CA), Roq La Rue Gallery (Seattle, WA), La Luz De Jesus Gallery (Los Angeles, CA), Spoke Art (San Francisco, CA), Hashimoto Contemporary (San Francisco, CA), Copro Gallery (Santa Monica, CA), Ace Gallery (Los Angeles, CA), Fifty24MX (Mexico City, Mexico), Artists Republic 4 Tomorrow (Laguna Beach, CA), Estudio Antena (Vicente Lopez, Argentina), Corey Helford Gallery (Culver City, CA), Gauntlet Gallery (San Francisco, CA), Sloan Fine Art (NYC/LA), and Art Center College of Design (Pasadena, CA).